maurodch/mbqd-website/content/post/2021-wehrl-entropy/index.md

 ---
-title: Entropic entanglement now on the arXiv!
+title: Entropic entanglement now published in PRA
-subtitle: Our latest work has appeared on the arXiv.
-We derive a new set of entanglement criteria in phase space that uses the Husimi distribution.
+subtitle: Our latest work has appeared in Physical Review A. We derive a new set of entanglement criteria in phase space that uses the Husimi distribution.
-date: 2021-06-24
+date: 2022-01-05
 authors:
 - stockdale
 image: